-- 1. Make sure the VoiceXML Interpreter Server is running. - Launch your browser and access http://{servername}:Port where {servername} is the name of the system running the VoiceXML Interpreter Server and Port is the port number that was specified during installation as the Web Configuration Server Port.
-(The default port number is 8090.) - 3.
-On the network authentication dialog, type the User Name and Password that you specified during the VoiceXML Interpreter Server installation.
+- 1. Ensure that the VoiceXML Interpreter Server is running. - 2.
+Open your browser and access http://{servername}:Port where {servername} is the name of the system running the VoiceXML Interpreter Server and Port is the port number specified during installation as the Web Configuration Server Port.
+(The default port number is 8090.)

+3. In the network authentication dialog box, type the User Name and Password that you specified during the VoiceXML Interpreter Server installation.
+The Status page for the appropriate type of VoiceXML Interpreter server appears.